Best Camping Tables of 2025

 We really appreciated the slat-design to the table top, which allowed rainwater to drip through and not collect during rainstorms.
 (Simultaneously, the slat design does allow crumbs to fall through easily, so if you’re a hardcore LNT-er, make sure you put a tarp down to collect the micro-remnants before you start cooking!)

 The adjustable height was also great to switch between kitchen mode and dining mode, allowing the table to drop to a comfortable height to match our camping chairs while we ate and played cards.
-The flip-latch holding the legs is easy to use, but held up to the challenge when we tossed a hard-sided cooler full of ice and drinks on the table top.
+The flip-latch holding the legs is easy to use, but held up to the challenge when we tossed a hard-sided camping cooler full of ice and drinks on the table top

 The setup was easy to figure out and simple to break down, while the carrying sleeve not only protected the table during storage (aka being thrown into the bed of a truck with the rest of the camping gear and dragged over a beach by an enthusiastic 6-year-old), but made transport one-handed easy.
 So easy, in fact, that the author’s younger brother could easily carry the table across the yard with his other arm in a sling.